The bramble cocktail has a lovely sophisticated gin base with a playful, fruity mix of blackcurrant and lemon over the top.

 - Crushed ice

 - Cocktail shaker

-Shake the Conker gin, lemon and sugar syrup together with ice in a shaker.
+- Shake the gin, lemon juice and sugar syrup together with ice in a shaker.

 Dick Bradsell created The Bramble in the 1980s while working at the bar Fred’s Club in Soho, London, England.
 He wanted to create a British drink and used the bramble, the bush in which blackberries grow, as inspiration.